moredure/awesome-database/README.md

 * [Bolt](https://github.com/boltdb/bolt) - A low-level key/value database for Go.
 * [Diskv](https://github.com/peterbourgon/diskv) - A home-grown disk-backed key-value store.
 * [Go Cache](https://github.com/pmylund/go-cache) - An in-memory key:value store/cache (similar to Memcached) library for Go, suitable for single-machine applications.
-* [Goleveldb](https://github.com/syndtr/goleveldb) - An implementation of the [LevelDB](https://code.google.com/p/leveldb/) key/value database in the Go.
+* [Go LevelDB](https://github.com/syndtr/goleveldb) - An implementation of the [LevelDB](https://code.google.com/p/leveldb/) key/value database in the Go.
 * [Groupcache](https://github.com/golang/groupcache) - Groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.
 * [InfluxDB](https://github.com/influxdb/influxdb) - Scalable datastore for metrics, events, and real-time analytics.
 * [LedisDB](https://github.com/siddontang/ledisdb) - Ledisdb is a high performance NoSQL like Redis based on LevelDB.